1.b) Theory of Quantum Mechanics or Quantum Physics

-If, in the mathematical model of elementary particles, the necessary properties of an object with mass do not fit in, the particle does not have mass.
-The fascinating thing is that scientists do not say the object has anything else from this world, nonetheless it is still exist and it is a particle!
+If in the mathematical model of elementary particles, the necessary properties of an object with mass do not fit in, the particle does not have mass.
+It is surprising scientists do not say the particle has any connection with the physical world.
+Nonetheless, it still exists, and it is a particle!

 If something emerges from nothing, they call it a virtual particle.
-That way, everybody is happy –this is the case of the W and Z bosons, identified in 1983 in the particle accelerator in CERN, Geneva, after their prediction by the Standard Model as intermediary bosons to explain other subsequent particles.
+That way, everybody is happy –this is the case of the W and Z bosons, identified in 1983 in the particle accelerator at CERN, Geneva, after their prediction by the Standard Model as intermediary bosons to explain other subsequent particles.

 As there is a distinct lack of logic, the scientific community itself has established the new expression quantum logic.

 An example of this new quantum logic is what Wikipedia says when explaining the virtual W and Z Bosons: "...that in the middle there was an asymmetry of mass-energy so brief that it’s as though reality itself didn’t register it".

 Other examples could be the appearance of theories with a lot of dimensions, worlds, and time-travels.

 Some of them even say the human brain is not good enough to understand reality.
-Well, perhaps theirs isn’t!
-I imagine the reason is this quantum logic, or in order to describe certain somewhat special brain types.
-For example, those brains which only use 1 percent of their capacity!
+Well, perhaps theirs is not!
+I imagine the reason is this quantum logic, or to describe certain somewhat special brain types.
+For example, those brains which only use one percent of their capacity!

 A theory that is neither proven nor demonstrated

-In spite of all its technological accomplishments, the theory of Quantum Mechanics is not a proven or demonstrated theory of physics beyond its descriptive character of the observed reality.
+In spite of all its technological accomplishments, the theory of Quantum Mechanics is not a proven or demonstrated the theory of physics beyond its descriptive character of the observed reality.
 It is not even a Physics theory; it is a branch of Physics studying the structure of matter with a particular perspective, in which different alternative theories coexist.

 Also, apart from some recent attempts, more philosophical than scientific, all these theories are incompatible with Einstein’s Theory of Relativity.